timgale/bskyb.github.io/README.md

 * Add, commit and push your post

-* Create a pull request into master.
+* [Create a pull request into master](https://help.github.com/articles/using-pull-requests/).
+Then wait for it to be merged.
+It will automatically appear on developers.sky.com once merged.

 ## A quick note on images